RadwanNizam/banking-service/README.md

 A simple service to demonstrate how to user Java Lock to make safe transfer between accounts with support for multi-threading

+## NOTE
+You can create multiple accounts using the same owner name; however, the generated account id is unique

 # Transfer Process
 ```mermaid
 sequenceDiagram